Project

 Probably the past decades of high living standard (at least in parts of the world) led to a population configured for high default trust and thus high vulnerability in non-cooperative environments - may be somewhat related to the Snowflake phenomena.

-#58 Updated by didi about 7 years ago
+#58 Updated by didi over 7 years ago

 Sonnengeld